imagej/imagej2/README.md

 software stack reusable throughout the life sciences community and beyond.
 For more details, see the [SciJava web site](http://scijava.org/).

-ImageJ2 is currently in the "beta" stage, meaning the code is not finished.
-It is being released for early community feedback and testing.
-Comments, questions and bug reports are much appreciated!

-To maintain ImageJ's continuity of development, we have modeled the application after ImageJ v1.x as much as is reasonable.
-However, please be aware that ImageJ2 is essentially a total rewrite of ImageJ from the ground up.
-It provides backward compatibility with older versions of ImageJ by bundling the latest v1.x code and translating between "legacy" and "modern" image structures.

 For more details on the project, see the [ImageJ web site](http://imagej.net/).